JoeLumbley/Animation-CS/README.md

 namespace Animation_CS
 {
 ```

-Here, we define a namespace called `Animation_CS`, which helps organize our code and avoid naming conflicts with other parts of the program.
+Here, we define a namespace called `Animation_CS`.
+Namespaces are used to organize code and avoid naming conflicts with other parts of the program.

 ### Class Definition